Growth Advantage Programme

 The Growth Advantage Programme is led by Professor Eleanor Shaw (ranked in the global list of the 100 leading professors in the field of entrepreneurship) and delivered by Scotland's top entrepreneurship faculty at the Hunter Centre for Entrepreneurship.
 The programme is directed by peer learning expert John Anderson, former Chief Executive of The Entrepreneurial Exchange.

 The Growth Advantage Programme is aimed at existing businesses with a minimum £1 million turnover with real growth ambitions.
 To get the most from the programme, we recommend that participants should be the founding managing director, chief executive or principal of the business with a significant ownership interest.
-Nearly 70 companies have taken part in the Growth Advantage Programme in four programmes to date and have had an average of over £2million in annual revenues and 20 employees at the start of the programme.
+Over 80 companies have taken part in the Growth Advantage Programme in five programmes to date and have had an average of over £2.2 million in annual revenues and 25 employees at the start of the programme.
 They have come from all over Scotland, from a wide range of sectors and include companies started from scratch, bought and multi-generation family businesses - all with ambitions to grow.

 The substantial impact of the programme on each cohort - average annualised growth in employment and sales across the cohort exceeding the OECD high growth threshold of 20% - was credited by participants to various factors.
 These included having greater clarity of the business, sharpening their value proposition, extracting more value from current operations, creating synergy from their portfolio of products and services, focusing on core values, measuring activities, having a greater focus on more valuable customers and changes in structures and people.

 The benefits of the programme were not simply realised in terms of business performance but also by the impact on the individuals who cited having greater confidence, more energy, more growth orientation and growing networks as a result of taking part.